JoseBlanca/seq_crumbs/README.rst

 ----------------

 sff_extract
-        It extracts the reads from a SFF_ file used for instance by 454 and Ion Torrent
+        It extracts the reads from a SFF_ file used by 454 and Ion Torrent.

 split_matepairs
         It splits the mate-pairs separated by an oligo sequence.